RianLucasSB/RianLucasSB/README.md

 ### About me:
 <p>
    📗 I'm 18 years old, Computer Science student at CEUB(Centro Univesitário de Brasíla). <br>
-    🧠I'm currently studying Java/Spring boot and React, so i intend to be a fullstack developer. <br>
+    🧠I'm currently studying Python, Node and React, so i intend to be a fullstack developer. <br>
     💻I'm looking for my first job opportunity as a developer.
 </p>